Time Efficiency for Creatives (17 time management styles)

 The Pareto Principle is the 80/20 rule.
 It states that 80% of our results comes from just 20% of our actions.

-So, that means you just need to figure out which (20%) of your creative efforts make the biggest splash.
+So, that means you just need to figure out which (20%) of your efforts make the biggest splash.
+Focus your time on those things that actually move the needle.

 Here are some questions to help you figure things out: